Need More Time? This Month, You’ve Got It!

 “Many people die with their music still in them.
 Why is this so?
 Too often it is because they are always getting ready to live.
 Before they know it, time runs out.” — Oliver Wendell Holmes

 Whether it’s an “extra” day or an “every” day, time is a gift.
 (Just ask anyone who has lost a loved one.)
 Doesn’t it seem kind of rude to waste that gift?
 I’m not suggesting we spend all our time in a frantic rush to do more, even if what we’re doing is a noble cause.
 As someone pointed out “We’re not human doings, we’re human beings.”
-God says in Psalm 46:10, “Be still and know that I am God.”
+God says in Psalms 46:10, “Be still and know that I am God.”
 Some of us need to slow down, some need to speed up, some are probably just about right—and all three are probably true of all of us at various times.

 “Whether it's the best of times or the worst of times, it's the only time we've got.” —Art Buchwald

 You can’t make the clock go backwards; you can’t make time stand still.
-Psalm 139:16 says, “All the days ordained for me were written in your book before one of them came to be.”
+Psalms 139:16 says, “All the days ordained for me were written in your book before one of them came to be.”
 Since we don’t get a peek at that book, we don’t know how many days we have left.
 That’s no reason to get all morbid, just a reminder to use your time well.

 “And in the end, it's not the years in your life that count.
 It's the life in your years.” — Abraham Lincoln